sourcetable/pyecharts-snapshot/README.rst

 animation takes long than 1.5 second(default).
 `pixel ratio` tells pyecharts-snapshot to use a different pixel ratio when generate the image.
 It defaults to 2.
+`output_json_file` optionally saves the echarts configuration as a JSON file to the specified path.

 Programmatical usage is simple: